Better tomorrow starts now

 Christina Palaschak, MA, ATR-BC, LPC, ACS

 Christina (she/her) is a Licensed Professional Counselor and Registered and Board Certified Art Therapist.
 She earned a Bachelor’s Degree in Fine Art from the University of the Arts and her Master’s Degree in Creative Arts Therapy from Drexel University.
-Christina has nearly 20 years of clinical experience working with young children, adolescents, and adults as well as families.
+Christina has over 20 years of clinical experience working with young children, adolescents, and adults as well as families.
 Christina has worked in multiple settings including residential, partial programming, and outpatient treatment.
-She is trained in Trauma Focused Cognitive Behavioral Therapy (TF-CBT) and LGBTQ+ Affirmative Therapy.
+She is trained in Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Exposure and Response Prevention (ERP), Play Therapy (Autplay®) and LGBTQ+ Affirmative Therapy.
 Christina works with people in various modalities including traditional talk therapy, art therapy, virtual telehealth and group therapy.

 Christina enjoys working with children and their families to help improve self-esteem, communication and healthy decision making.
 She has experience working with people with a range of presentations including anxiety, trauma, thought disorders, problematic behaviors, OCD, phobias, LGBTQ+ related issues, neurodivergence, and emotional dysregulation.